 How to Navigate the Tofu Aisle

 Soft, Firm, Silken, oh my!
-Here's some insight into the vegetarian corner of your supermarket.
+Here's some insight into this soy-based protein.

 We're soy excited to see tofu on this week's Menu.
 Check it out!